DecisionsDev/odm-docker-kubernetes/platform/azure/README.md

                                                          --docker-email=<email>
 ```

-where:
+Where:

 * \<registrysecret\> is the secret name
 * \<entitlementkey\> is the entitlement key from the previous step.
 Make sure you enclose the key in double-quotes.
 * \<email\> is the email address associated with your IBMid.

 > Note:  The cp.icr.io value for the docker-server parameter is the only registry domain name that contains the images.
-You must set the docker-username to cp to use an entitlement key as docker-password.
+You must set the docker-username to `cp` to use an entitlement key as docker-password.

 Make a note of the secret name so that you can set it for the image.pullSecrets parameter when you run a helm install of your containers.
 The image.repository parameter will later be set to cp.icr.io/cp/cp4a/odm.